Lorauxe99/Sprout.Exam.WebApp/README.md

 * Propose to add a modal/pop-up window for crud methods.
 This way, the flow of the screen will be on a single page.
 * Include OT if applicable to client.
 * Include tax policies based on Salary amount.
-* Add Calendar Table to allow HR/Payroll personel set the number of work days in a month.
+* Add Calendar Table to allow HR/Payroll personnel set the number of work days in a month.
 * Handler for expired tokens.
-* Update Net Income to allow accepting of commas in thousands and more places.
+* Update Net Income to allow accepting of commas in thousands and above.